Prettyhtml/prettyhtml/README.md

     usePrettier: true,    // Use prettier for embedded content (default: true)
     singleQuote: false    // Use single quote instead double quotes (default: `"`)
                           // only needed if you use single quotes in your templates
-    wrapAttributes: false // Force to wrap attributes (when it has multiple)
+    wrapAttributes: false // Force to wrap attributes (when it has multiple, default: false)
+    sortAttributes: false // Sort attributes alphabetically (default: false)
-    prettier: {}          // use custom prettier settings for embedded content }) console.log(vFile.contents)
+    prettier: {}          // use custom prettier settings for embedded content (default: local config) }) console.log(vFile.contents)
 } catch(error) {